After someone dies there are a great many people to tell, procedures to follow and things to arrange.Read More

 For information, help and advice, call 0333 006 9711 and ask to speak to one of our Specialist Dementia Carer Advisors, or email: firstname.lastname@example.org

-We are pleased to announce that Birmingham Carers Hub is now offering support to those who are caring for someone with dementia through a partnership with Forward Carers and Crossroads.
+Birmingham Carers Hub offers support to those who are caring for someone with dementia through a partnership with Forward Carers and Crossroads.
 Crossroads brings vast experience and expertise of running dementia carer groups in Birmingham, having operated four weekly dementia support groups (called DISC) in Harborne, Handsworth Wood, Sheldon and Sutton Coldfield for the past eight years.
 Face to face Carer support groups have now safely resumed and are available on the following days and locations:

 - Cotteridge, Tuesdays, 2pm – 4pm